alexblakes/regional_nonsense_constraint/documentation/write_up.md

 To model the expected number of variants in any arbitrary sequence in this cohort, we constructed a weighted least-squares regression model describing the relationship between mutability and the proportion of possible synonymous variants observed for each variant context.
 The model was weighted by the number of possible synonymous variants in each variant context.
 CpG transitions (accounting for ~3% of all possible synonymous variants) were excluded from this model and from the remainder of the constraint analysis.

 <div class="alert alert-block alert-info">
     More discussion on this will be given in the supplementary information.
+I think a sensible approach would be to build separate models for non-CpG and CpG variants, and to apply them separately to each transcript.
 </div>

 To calculate the expected number of variants in each transcript and region, we summed the mutability of every possible variant context for each transcript and NMD region (described above).
 We then applied our model to predict the expected number of synonymous, missense, and nonsense variants per transcript and NMD region.